Born: August 09, 1944

 Fortunately for Elliott, the Western stories had not disappeared on television and soon he was working on a number of TV show's including The Sacketts (1977), I Will Fight No More Forever (1981) and Houston: The Legend of Texas (1986).

 When westerns began showing up on the big screen again in the 1990s, Elliot was there, prominently cast as Virgil Earp in Tombstone (1993) and the made-for-cable film, The Desperate Trail (1995).
-He continues to land leading roles in features, including We Were Soldiers (2002) alongside Mel Gibson, Ghost Rider (2007) with Nicolas Cage and Did You Hear About the Morgans?
-(2009) with Sarah Jessica Parker.
+In the late '90s and early 2000s, he appeared in The Big Lebowski (1998) with Jeff Bridges, the Oscar-nominated drama The Contender (2000) with Joan Allen, We Were Soldiers (2002) with Mel Gibson, and Ang Lee's sci-fi action film Hulk (2003) with Eric Bana.